AspireOne/GemiTARS/README.md

 The system uses a distributed architecture split into two main components communicating over WiFi, designed to keep the user-facing device compact while leveraging powerful server-side processing.

-- **Remote Unit (The "Head"):** A small, Raspberry Pi Zero 2W-based device that handles local wake word detection and physical input/output.
+- **Pi Client (The "Head"):** A Raspberry Pi Zero 2W-based device that handles local wake word detection and physical input/output.
 Its responsibilities are:

-  - Locally detecting the wake word using OpenWakeWord.
+  - Locally detecting wake words using OpenWakeWord with custom TARS models (`Hey_Tars.onnx`, `Tars.onnx`)
+  - Maintaining a persistent WebSocket connection to the server via `PersistentWebSocketClient` with automatic reconnection and heartbeat monitoring
-  - Capturing microphone audio and streaming it to the processing hub only after wake word detection.
+  - Capturing microphone audio and streaming it to the server only after wake word detection
-  - Capturing on-demand camera images and sending them to the server.
+  - Managing client-side state through `StateMachine` (IDLE → LISTENING_FOR_HOTWORD → HOTWORD_DETECTED → ACTIVE_SESSION)
-  - Receiving the final audio stream and playing it through a connected speaker.
+  - Receiving and playing back TTS audio streams through the connected speaker
+  - Coordinating the session lifecycle via `SessionManager`

-- **Processing Hub (The "Brain"):** A server that runs the core logic.
+- **Server (The "Brain"):** A server that orchestrates the complete conversation flow.
 It is responsible for:
-  - Receiving the raw audio (or image) streams from the Raspberry Pi after wake word trigger.
-  - Communicating with a cloud-based Large Language Model (LLM) for conversation and logic.
+  - Managing WebSocket connections from Pi clients via `PiWebsocketService`
+  - Coordinating conversation state through `ConversationManager` (PASSIVE → ACTIVE → PROCESSING → SPEAKING)
+  - Interfacing with the Gemini Live API via `GeminiService` for real-time audio processing and response generation
+  - Converting text responses to speech via `ElevenLabsService` using streaming TTS
+  - Handling session timeouts and graceful cleanup of resources
-  - Managing the entire interaction flow and state.
+  - Managing bidirectional audio streaming with proper synchronization and playback completion handshakes
-  - Sending the final, synthesized speech back to the Raspberry Pi for playback.

 This distributed approach was chosen to fulfill the goal of a minimal physical footprint for the user-facing device, with the Raspberry Pi Zero 2W acting as an efficient "sensor pod" that handles local wake word detection for privacy and bandwidth efficiency, while offloading intensive AI computation to the more powerful server.
 The direct LLM audio processing (via Gemini Live) reduces latency by eliminating the traditional Speech-to-Text transcription step, while high-fidelity TTS (ElevenLabs) provides authentic TARS voice synthesis rather than attempting complex real-time voice transformation.

-## The logic flow
+## The Logic Flow

-The GemiTARS system operates through several distinct phases, seamlessly transitioning between passive listening and active conversation modes (details of this implementation plan might change):
+The GemiTARS system operates through several distinct phases, seamlessly transitioning between passive listening and active conversation modes:

-Tl;Dr:
+**TL;DR:**

 - Raspberry Pi continuously listens for hotword locally using OpenWakeWord.
-- If hotword is detected, it starts streaming audio to the server and plays an acknowledgment tone ("mhm"...).
+- If hotword is detected, it starts streaming audio to the server and plays an acknowledgment tone.
 - Server establishes Gemini Live API session.
 - The conversation now continues through the Gemini Live API, with the Raspberry Pi streaming audio to the server and the server streaming audio (the LLM response audio) back to the Raspberry Pi.
-- When Gemini Live API returns text -> send it to ElevenLabs -> stream back its audio chunks directly to the Raspberry Pi.
+- When Gemini Live API returns text → send it to ElevenLabs → stream back its audio chunks directly to the Raspberry Pi.
 - If no sound is detected / no reply is coming, time out and return to passive listening mode.

-note:
+**Note:**
 A user cannot interrupt TARS while he is thinking (PROCESSING) or speaking (SPEAKING).
 If the user says "Stop" or "Wait, I meant something else," the microphone is effectively off.
-This is a current decision and might be changed in the future.
+This is a current design decision and might be changed in the future.

 **1. Passive Listening State**

-- The **Remote Unit** (Raspberry Pi) continuously monitors microphone audio locally for the wake word "Hey, TARS!" using OpenWakeWord for offline recognition.
+- The Pi Client runs `HotwordDetector` which continuously monitors microphone audio locally for wake words ("Hey, TARS!" or "TARS") using OpenWakeWord models
-- No audio is streamed to the server during this phase, preserving privacy and bandwidth.
+- No audio is streamed to the server during this phase, preserving privacy and bandwidth
-- System remains in low-power mode, with minimal processing overhead on the Pi.
+- System remains in low-power mode with the server in `PASSIVE` state

 **2. Wake Word Activation**

-- When "Hey, TARS!" is detected locally on the Raspberry Pi, the system immediately transitions to **Active Conversation Mode**.
+- When a wake word is detected locally, the Pi Client transitions to `ACTIVE_SESSION` state
-- The Pi starts streaming audio to the server and plays a local acknowledgment tone (e.g., "yeah", "mhm", "listening", "Yes sir"...).
-- The server establishes a **Gemini Live API session** for real-time, bidirectional audio streaming.
+- The client sends a `{"type": "hotword_detected"}` JSON message over the persistent WebSocket
+- The server receives this message and transitions from `PASSIVE` to `ACTIVE` state
+- Server initializes a new `GeminiService` session and establishes connection to Gemini Live API
-- A conversation timeout timer begins (configurable duration, typically 30-60 seconds).
+- Conversation timeout timer begins (configurable, default 30 seconds)

 **3. Active Conversation Mode**

+- **Audio Streaming**: Pi Client streams raw microphone audio as binary WebSocket messages to the server
-- **Direct Audio Streaming**: Raw audio from the Raspberry Pi microphone is streamed directly to the Gemini Live API via the server.
+- **Server Processing**: Server forwards audio chunks to `GeminiService` which streams them to Gemini Live API
-  - No local speech-to-text transcription occurs, reducing latency.
-  - Gemini Live handles real-time audio processing and understanding.
+- **Real-time Transcription**: Gemini Live provides real-time speech transcription that the server logs for monitoring
-- **Multimodal Input**: User can request visual context by saying phrases like "look at this" or "what do you see?"
-  - Raspberry Pi captures a still image using the connected camera.
-  - Image is sent to the server and included in the next Gemini API request alongside audio.
-- **Continuous Listening**: The system maintains the connection and actively listens for follow-up questions or commands.
+- **Continuous Listening**: System maintains the connection and actively listens for follow-up input
-- **Conversation Timer**: Resets with each user interaction to maintain natural conversation flow.
+- **Activity Tracking**: Each user interaction resets the conversation timeout via `ConversationManager.update_activity()`

 **4. Response Generation and Playback**

-- **LLM Processing**: Gemini Live processes the audio (and optional image) input and generates a text response.
-- **Function Calling**: If the response includes function calls (smart home control, web searches, etc.), these are executed on the server.
+- **Turn Completion**: When Gemini Live signals turn completion, server transitions to `PROCESSING` state
-- **Voice Synthesis**: The text response is sent to **ElevenLabs TTS API** for conversion to TARS-like voice.
+- **TTS Conversion**: Server sends the text response to `ElevenLabsService` for conversion to TARS-like voice
+- **Streaming Protocol**:
+  - Server sends `{"type": "start_of_tts_stream"}` to signal audio playback start
+  - Server transitions to `SPEAKING` state
-- **Audio Streaming**: The synthesized audio is streamed back to the Raspberry Pi in real-time.
+  - Server streams TTS audio chunks as binary messages to the Pi Client
-- **Playback**: Raspberry Pi plays the audio through the connected I²S speaker/amplifier.

-**5. Conversation Continuation or Timeout**

-- **Active Listening Continues**: After each response, the system continues listening for follow-up input.
-- **Timer Management**: Each user interaction resets the conversation timeout.
-- **Natural Conversation**: Users can interrupt, ask follow-up questions, or change topics without re-triggering the wake word.
-- **Timeout Handling**: If no user input is detected within the timeout period, the system gracefully closes the Gemini Live session and reverts back to passive listening mode.
+  - Server sends `{"type": "tts_stream_end"}` when streaming completes
+- **Playback Completion**: Pi Client responds with `{"type": "playback_complete"}` after finishing audio playback
+- **State Return**: Server transitions back to `ACTIVE` state, ready for next user input

+**5. Session Management**

+- **Timeout Monitoring**: Server's `_conversation_management_loop()` continuously checks for conversation timeout
+- **Graceful Termination**: On timeout, server sends `{"type": "session_end"}` and transitions to `PASSIVE`
+- **Resource Cleanup**: `GeminiService` session is closed, background tasks are cancelled, Pi Client returns to hotword listening

 **6. Return to Passive State**